irusri/geniesys/docs/user/sequence_search.md

 ## Sequence search
-The Sequence search tool extracts CDS, Transcript, Protein or Genomic sequences from the PlantGenIE database.
+The Sequence search tool extracts CDS, Transcript, Protein or Genomic sequences from the CMS database.

 **Basic Usage**